samuelhegner/Journey_3.0/README.md

 ![alt text](Screenshots/Ourea&#32;-&#32;Rune&#32;with&#32;Flames.gif "Release Gif")
 ## My Work
 ### Gameplay
-I created all gameplay withing the game.
+I implemented all gameplay within Ourea.
 Below I outline some specifics that I created over the 9 months of development.

 #### Player
 I implemented all player mechanics.
 This included movement, interactions, animation implementation as well as procedural animation, cross-scene cutscene controls and all others.